Skip to content

 • Provide state to protect against cross-site request forgery (CSRF) attacks.

-• Provide nonce to associate the ODIC Client session with an ID Token, and to prevent replay attacks.
+• Provide nonce to associate the OIDC Client session with an ID Token, and to prevent replay attacks.

 • Provide code_challenge generated as described in the PKCE section.